 Your first stop will be The Depot, located on the waterfront just a bit west of the Blockhouse.
 Run by Friends of the Rideau, it offers a great deal of information about the Rideau.
 Then take a tour of the Merrickville Blockhouse which is operated by the Merrickville and District Historical Society.
 After your tour of the Blockhouse, head over the bridge and visit the old industrial mill complex, lots of stonework and machinery dating from the 19th century.
 Take some time on the way back to look at the locks, still operated by hand exactly the same way they were when the canal was first opened in 1832.
 You will likely have the opportunity to see some boats locking through.
 If you haven't packed a lunch, ask at The Depot or the Blockhouse for recommendations on where to eat.
 If you've packed a picnic lunch, then make use of one of the picnic tables in Blockhouse Park and watch the boats being locked through the upper lock.
 After lunch take a few minutes to look around the town, at the magnificent stonework on many of the buildings.

 Merrickville via Cty.
 Rd.
 2 to Burritts Rapids - Cross over the bridge in Merrickville and take Cty.
 Rd.
 2 to Burritts Rapids.
 In 1793, three Loyalist Burritt brothers, led by Stephen Burritt, established themselves in Marlborough Township and founded the settlement of Burritts Rapids.
 Turn right off Cty.
 Rd.
 2 to go into the village of Burritts Rapids.
 The village itself is on a small island.
 Stop and have a look at the bridge on the south end of town.
-The first bridge across the Rideau was built here in 1824.
-The present steel truss swing bridge dates to 1897.
+The present steel truss swing bridge dates to 1897 (rehabilitated since then).
 The bridge is opened by turning a crank in the pivot at one end of the bridge.
 Counter weights and a set of roller wheels mounted on a circular track underneath allow the bridge to be swung with little effort.

 Burritts Rapids to Burritts Rapids Lockstation - Our last stop of the day is the lockstation at Burritts Rapids.
 Crossing over the bridge, turn east on Cty.
 Rd.
 23, to River Road and follow this to the lockstation (about 1 km down the road).
 This is a quiet lockstation, take the opportunity to ask the Lockmaster any questions you have about the operation of the locks.
 The canal staff are always friendly and more than happy to answer any of your questions.
 If you have the time and wish to stretch your legs, walk part or all of the "Tip to Tip Trail", which starts on the island just across the lock, and extends 2 km to the west end of the island.